mezeguer/uncodeJS/README.md

 ## Uncode.js
 Welcome to the github repo for [uncode.js](http://uncodejs.herokuapp.com/)!

-Uncode translates JavaScript into human readable languages in real time, just as you are typing it.
+Uncode is a 100% free open-source project that translates JavaScript into human readable languages in real time, just as you are typing it.
 In this way, the platform  gives you a unique insight into how code is structured and how it works by allowing the you to experiment and see the result.

 Uncode also allows code snippets to be uploaded in click of a button (or by dragging and dropping .js files into the editor), displaying the translation immediately - no waiting or loading.
 Users can log in via facebook, write and save snippets to their profile to access them again on demand.
 The whole app supports multiple languages: currently english, spanish and italian.